UkiDLucas/UkiDLucas.github.io/_drafts/2023-12-14-What if my passion lies in exploring rather than niching down.md

 ---
-layout: single
+layout: paper
-title: "What if my passion lies in exploring rather than niching down"
+title: "What if my passion lies in exploring rather than niching down?"
+date: 2023-12-14
+author: Uki D. Lucas
+permalink: "/posts/what-if-my-passion-lies-in-exploring-rather-than-niching-down/"
 ---

-#byUkiDLucas #Blogger #public
+#byUkiDLucas #public #Blogger
 #tag/ai

 title: What if my passion lies in exploring rather than niching down?